Eligibility and rules

 - The abstract will be published in the official Exposure programme.

-- Posters must be printed by the participant in A1 size and we strongly suggest that they are laminated to protect them.
+- Posters must be printed by the participant in A1 size.
+We strongly suggest that they are laminated for protection.
 Exposure will not be held responsible for any damage occurring to unlaminated posters.
 Participants are liable for the costs incurred for the printing and laminating.

 - Posters larger or smaller than A1 size will not be accepted into the Exposure competition.

-- Posters are to be static, no moving images with the help of a smartphone or tablet will be allowed.
+- Posters must be static.
+No moving images with the help of a smartphone or tablet will be allowed.
 If your poster has moving parts or images please consider entering the Variety Showcase category.

 - Successful posters strike a balance between academic content, visualisation of research and appeal to a broad audience.
 The design of the poster must be the student’s own work.

-Oral Presentations are a 10-minute talk accompanied by a PowerPoint presentation of your research.
-It will be delivered to an audience and judging panel and will be followed by five minutes of questions.
+- Presentations are a 10-minute talk accompanied by a PowerPoint presentation of your research.
+It will be delivered to an audience and judging panel, and is followed by five minutes of questions.